phillip-kruger/data-yield-stats-service/README.md

 # Yields service

 For a given postcode, once validated, the service return its average yield.
-The service uses postcodes.io to validate postcode, and the `outcode-stats-service` to fall back in case there are not enough data-points to calculate the yield for full postcode (hence returning the yield for the outcode only).
+The service uses postcodes.io to validate a postcode, and the `outcode-stats-service` to fall back in case there are not enough data-points to calculate the yield for full postcode (hence returning the yield for the outcode only).
 The service OAS is accessible at `<base-path>/swagger-ui`, whereas its health status at `<base-path>/health-ui`.